DarwinJS/GitOpsforHumanProcessedChecklists/.gitlab/merge_request_templates/05-Checklist-Promote-to-Production.md

       1. * [ ] Email List "Andromeda PreProduction Watch"
       2. * [ ] Slack channel "Andromeda PreProduction Watch"
       3. * [ ] Status at "status.andromeda.abccorp.com"
-   2. * [ ] Creating and complete evidence section an issue with template "Changeset Failure Post Mortem Report for Changeset `_REPLACE_WITH_ X.Y`" and record issue number in the following (to map the test checklist to this merge request):
+   2. * [ ] Creating and complete evidence section an issue with template "Post Mortem Report for Changeset `_REPLACE_WITH_ X.Y`" and record issue number in the following (to map the test checklist to this merge request):
    Post mortem issue: `_REPLACE_WITH_ #ISSUE_NUMBER`

 ### Phase 6: Closing Out This Issue